Gonzalo García (footballer, born 1983)

-Gonzalo Manuel García García (born 13 October 1983), sometimes known simply as Gonzalo García or Gonzalo, is a professional football manager and former player, who is the head coach of HNL club Istra 1961.
-Born in Uruguay, he moved to Spain at the age of 13.
+Gonzalo Manuel García García (born 13 October 1983), sometimes known simply as Gonzalo García or Gonzalo, is a professional football manager of Croatian club Hajduk Split and former player.

-Gonzalo joined Real Madrid as a teenager but never made it past the third team or played any higher than Segunda División B in Spain, spending most of his career in the Dutch Eredivisie as well as in Cyprus and Israel.
+Born in Uruguay, Gonzalo moved to Spain at the age of 13 and joined Real Madrid as a teenager, but never made it past the third team or played any higher than Segunda División B in Spain, spending most of his career in the Dutch Eredivisie as well as in Cyprus and Israel.

+As a manager, García led teams in the top divisions of football in the Netherlands, Croatia and Portugal.

 Early life

 Born in Montevideo, Uruguay, Gonzalo moved to Spain at the age of 13, to his grandparents' native Galicia.
 He was nicknamed after Uruguay and Inter Milan player Álvaro Recoba, who played in the same position.

 He would eventually represent the Spain national under-17 team, at the same time as Andrés Iniesta, José Antonio Reyes and Fernando Torres.
 His performances attracted suitors such as A.C.
 Milan – who sent Franco Baresi to his home in the village of Os Tilos, Teo – but his cash-strapped club SD Compostela had already accepted an offer of 50 million pesetas (€300,000) from Real Madrid, a record for the capital team's youth teams.